-- ➤ Perform pre-intake temperature and screening for new entrants for COVID-19 symptoms, including those who are fully vaccinated. - Screening should take place before staff and new admissions enter the facility or just inside the facility, where practicable.
-For new admissions, this should occur before beginning the intake process, to identify and immediately isolate any detainee with symptoms before the individual comingles with others or is placed in the general population.
-This should include temperature screening of all staff and new entrants as well as a verbal symptoms check. - A fever is considered a temperature of 100.4 degrees Fahrenheit or higher.
+- Perform pre-intake temperature and screening for new entrants for COVID-19 symptoms. - Screening should take place before staff and new admissions enter the facility or just inside the facility, where practicable.
+For new admissions, this should occur before beginning the intake process, in order to identify and immediately isolate any detainee with symptoms before the individual comingles with others or is placed in the general population.
+This should include temperature screening of all staff and new entrants as well as a verbal symptoms check. - A fever is considered a temperature of 100.4 degrees Fahrenheit or higher. - Verbal screening for symptoms of COVID-19 and close contact with COVID-19 cases should include the following questions based on the CDC Interim Guidance: Managing COVID-19 in Correctional/Detention Facilities: - Today or in the past 24 hours, have you had any of the following symptoms: - Fever, felt feverish, or had chills?